 Consider the following from section 1801 of Title 50 of the USC, Chapter 36, Subchapter I, entitled "Electronic Surveillance":

-(b) “Agent of a foreign power” means—
+(b) “Agent of a foreign power” means—Now, consider the following from section 1802:

 (2) any person who—